annefou/annefou/README.md

   - [NICEST2](https://neic.no/nicest2/) project: I am the project leader of the second phase of the Nordic Collaboration on e-Infrastructures for Earth System Modeling.
 This project focuses on strengthening the Nordic position within climate modeling by leveraging, reinforcing and complementing ongoing initiatives.
   - [EOSC-Nordic](https://www.eosc-nordic.eu/) project: it aims to facilitate the coordination of EOSC relevant initiatives within the Nordic and Baltic countries.
 I am involved in the WP5 on the [climate Science demonstrator](https://nordicesmhub.github.io/eosc-nordic-climate-demonstrator/).
   - [Research Lifecycle Management technologies for Earth Science Communities and Copernicus users in EOSC (RELIANCE)](https://www.reliance-project.eu/)  INFRAEOSC-07-2020 Research and Innovation action - Grant number 101017501.
 2 years project starting from January 2021.
   - MAchine learning, Surface mass balance of glaciers, Snow cover, In-situ data, Volume change, Earth observation (MASSIVE) project.
 Funded by the Norwegian Research Council.
-4 years project starting 1st June 2021 until 31 May 2025.
+4 years project starting 1st September 2021 until 31 August 2025.

 - 🌱 I’m currently learning [Rust](https://www.rust-lang.org/)